Node Types Reference

 - Rules: Can only connect to other integer handles

-- Used By: Integer Get/Set, arithmetic nodes (Plus, Minus), comparison nodes
+- Used By: Integer Get/Set, arithmetic nodes (Plus, Minus, Multiply, Divide, Random), comparison nodes

 Connection Validation

 The editor prevents invalid connections automatically.
-You cannot connect a boolean handle to an integer handle, a node to itself, or exceed maximum connection limits.
+You cannot connect handles of different types (boolean to integer, float to string, etc.), a node to itself, or exceed maximum connection limits.
 This type safety ensures your story logic is always valid.
+Use type conversion nodes when you need to convert between different data types.

 Next Steps

-Now that you understand all 21 node types, learn how to work with variables to create dynamic, state-driven narratives, or explore exporting your stories as playable HTML games.
+Now that you understand the node types, learn how to work with variables to create dynamic, state-driven narratives, explore Flows for organizing complex scripts, or see how to export your stories as playable HTML games.